NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 queues.
 The general idea behind each is covered but not the actual details regarding how to implement them in programs.

-For programming, there is a much more useful section on data structures (TODO).
+For programming, there is a much more useful section on data structures (to come).

 # Stacks and Queues